-If you have high blood pressure, talk to your surgeon and primary care provider about your medications.
-In the days before your surgery, check your blood pressure several times.
-It should be well-controlled with medication by the day of surgery.
+If you have high blood pressure, talk to your surgeon and primary care physician about your medication.
+In the days before surgery, check your blood pressure several times.
+It should be well-controlled with the medication by the day of surgery.
 If it is not controlled, your surgery could be delayed.